carceneaux/arsano.ninja/content/post/veeam-ansible-collection.md

 ## Next Steps

-I'm currently working on the next piece of this Ansible collection which will be performing basic Veeam Backup & Replication configuration tasks:
+I'm currently working on feature enhancements for this Ansible collection.
+Currently, I have in mind to add support for performing basic Veeam Backup & Replication configuration tasks:

 * Configuration Backup settings
 * Add Veeam Managed Servers